 There was a time when I dreaded Valentine's Day.

 I saw it as an overly commercialized day designed to sell cards, candy, and flowers.
 Valentine's Day was just a day to stress people out and pressure them to become some sort of romantic superhero for one day out of the year.

 But, as we all must do, I learned.

-I was wrong about Valentine’s Day and my approach.
-My was focused on how I felt about the day and not what it meant to my wife and our relationship.
-I missed the point of what Valentine’s Day had to offer us.
+I was wrong about Valentine's Day and my approach.
+I was focused on how I felt about the day and not what it meant to my wife and our relationship.
+I missed the point of what Valentine's Day had to offer us.

 I developed an appreciation for what Valentine's Day is really about and how it can strengthen our marriage.

-When I was a younger, I loved to play video games.
-One of the great things about playing those games was if you weren’t doing as well as you’d like, you could just hit the reset button.
+When I was younger, I loved to play video games.
+One of the great things about playing those games was that if you weren't doing as well as you'd like, you could just hit the reset button.

 Valentine's Day is kinda the same concept for your relationship.
 It is an opportunity to hit the reset button (or in the case of your relationship) - hit the reconnect button.

 As we've discussed before in Build a Happy Marriage: Learn How Now, it's very easy to get stuck in routines in our relationships.
 We struggle with all the demands of family, kids, work, etc., and our marriages take a back seat.
 We lose that connection with each other.

 Valentine's Day is a time to hit the reconnect button and focus on the importance of your relationship and connect with your spouse.
 It is a time to remind each other that your marriage is the most important part of your lives.